hendr1km/dropout/README.md

 The `dropout` package offers robust tools for dropout analysis in survey data.
 It helps you identify and handle incomplete responses effectively to ensure the quality of your research findings.

+## Issues & Support

+If you encounter any issues with the software, we encourage you to report them in the GitHub Repository within the Issues section.
+This will help us identify and address problems more efficiently.
+Additionally, if you require support with the software or have any related inquiries, please feel free to contact me at hendrik.mann@uni-wuppertal.de.
+Your feedback and questions are valuable to us, and we are here to assist you.

 ## Installation

 You can install the development version of `dropout` from GitHub using the following command: